zpb4/hybrid-SWM_training/training_exercise.md

-_Note: Repo is currently under construction; should be complete by 3/12/24_
 # hybrid-SWM training and familiarization
 Overview: This file has some redundancy with the associated WaterProgramming blog post [here](https://waterprogramming.wordpress.com/2024/03/11/nonstationary-stochastic-watershed-modeling/).
 It is intended to describe elements of the hybrid-SWM implementation in more detail than a surface-level implementation in the README file.
 The individual scripts are also heavily commented to describe the workings of each element of the model.